Turfjs/turf/README.md

 geo.js
 ======

-a node.js library for performing gis operations
+a node.js library for performing geospatial operations with geojson

 - - -